mahoney1/docs/commercialpaper-report-deltas.md

 ## Step 3.
 Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition

-1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
+1. First, we need to update the dependencies and version for our contract.
+Update the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.3"
   - hit CONTROL and S to save it.

-2. Click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.
+2. Next, click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.

 We're now ready to upgrade our smart contract, using the IBP VSCode extension.

 3. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.3' becomes the latest edition of `papercontract'.

-4. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and expand the `papercontract` twisty then highlight the current `papercontract@0.0.1` instance ....then ... right-click...'Upgrade smart contract', and choose "papercontract@0.0.3" from the list presented up top.
+4. Expand the 'Blockchain Connections' pane, under the channel `mychannel` choose `peer0.org1.example.com` and expand the `papercontract` twisty then highlight the current `papercontract@0.0.2` instance (that was deployed in the previous query tutorial) ....then ... right-click...'Upgrade smart contract', and choose "papercontract@0.0.3" from the list presented up top.

   - Enter `org.papernet.commercialpaper:instantiate` when prompted to enter a function name to call ;
   - Hit 'ENTER' - ie leave blank - when prompted to enter arguments